civo/docs/content/docs/kubernetes/load-balancers.md

 Civo Kubernetes load balancers are a managed implementation of the Kubernetes [External Load Balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/).
 This means if you create a `Service` object of type `LoadBalancer` the Civo API will detect this, and on assigning the load balancer a public IP address will start to account for its usage as part of your [billing](../account/billing.md) and [quota](../account/quota.md).

 Kubernetes load balancers, like all Civo resources, are billed hourly according to the [current pricing](https://www.civo.com/pricing).
+Additional costs apply for each subsequent 10,000 concurrent requests you configure the load balancer to handle.

 ## Creating a Kubernetes load balancer